sylesh-687/shaileshthakur-resume/Core Java Part3.md

 ---

 #### Q59:Why interface methods are public and abstract by default?
     A: An interface methods are public because they have to be available to third party vendors to provide implementation. they are abstract because     their implementation is left to third party vendors
 ---

+#### Q60:Can you implment interface from anotther?
+    A: No, we can't, implementing an interface means writing body for the methods. this cannot be done again interface,Since all the methods in interface are abastract methods
+---